speechmatics/speechmatics-js-sdk/packages/batch-client/README.md

 Note that the `apiKey` field of the `BatchClient` may be either a long lived API key, or a short-lived JWT.

+If it is a short-lived JWT, the developer is responsible for making sure the key is valid.

 You can generate a long-lived API key through our self service portal here: https://portal.speechmatics.com/api-keys

 See our documentation about generating short-lived JWTs here: https://docs.speechmatics.com/introduction/authentication